IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 Here, "Foo" is the name of our custom stage and `LevelStage.BASEMENT_1` means "the first floor".
 Now, by jumping into the trapdoor, the player will be taken to the custom stage of "Foo 1".
 That's all we need to do!

 If you specifically wanted to take the player to "Foo 2", then you would specify `LevelStage.BASEMENT_2` instead.

-Additionally, there are other optional arguments that you can see.
-See the documentation for the [`spawnCustomTrapdoor`](/isaacscript-common/features/CustomTrapdoors/#spawncustomtrapdoor) method.
+There are also other optional arguments that you can use; see the documentation for the [`spawnCustomTrapdoor`](/isaacscript-common/features/CustomTrapdoors/#spawncustomtrapdoor) method.

 If you want to code some custom way to travel to the custom stage that does not involve a trapdoor, you can do that too.
 See the following section.